An HI story of galaxies in Abell 2626 and beyond: Star formation rates and depletion times in A2626 and the Swarm galaxies

 \subsection{Galaxies on the SFMS}

-We have combined the information on star formation rates (SFR), stellar masses with the \hi properties of the galaxies in A2626 and the Swarm to investigate the extent of the effect of different environments on the star formation properties of the \hi detected galaxies.
-The star formation activity and the stellar mass of a galaxy are related in a systematic way, described by a well-established scaling relation, the `star formation main sequence’ (SFMS, e.g. \citealt{brinchmann2004, Noeske2007, elbaz2007, speagle2014, tomczak2016}).
+We combined the information on star formation rates (SFR) and stellar masses with the \hi properties of the galaxies in A2626 and the Swarm to investigate the extent of the effect of different environments on the star formation properties of the \hi -detected galaxies.
+The star formation activity and the stellar mass of a galaxy are related in a systematic way that is described by a well-established scaling relation, the star formation main sequence (SFMS; e.g. \citealt{brinchmann2004, Noeske2007, elbaz2007, speagle2014, tomczak2016}).
 We investigated the location of the galaxies in different environments (non-substructure and sub-structure galaxies in A2626, and the Swarm galaxies) with respect to the SFMS.
-We have adopted the SFMS and the star formation quenching threshold relation from \citet{cluver2020}, which are calibrated using WISE data.
-For consistency, we have also adopted stellar masses and SFRs based on WISE data derived with the same methodology as developed by \citet{cluver2014} (see Sect.
+We adopted the SFMS and the star formation quenching threshold relation for non-group galaxies from \citet{cluver2020}, which were calibrated using WISE data.
+Thus, any trend we observe for the group and cluster galaxies might be due to the impact of the group or cluster environments on the SFR as compared to the galaxies that are not a part of any group (i.e. the galaxies in the \citet{cluver2014} relation).
+For consistency, we also adopted stellar masses and SFRs based on WISE data derived with the same method as developed by \citet{cluver2014} (see Sect.
 1.3).

-We have also investigated the relation between \hi depletion time and stellar mass for galaxies in different environments as a function of \hi deficiency.
-Depletion time is the time required for a galaxy to deplete its \hi gas due to star formation and is defined as $t_{dep}$ = M$_{HI}$/ SFR.
+We also investigated the relation between \hi depletion time and stellar mass for galaxies in different environments as a function of \hi deficiency.
+The depletion time is the time required for a galaxy to deplete its \hi gas due to star formation and is defined as $t_{dep}$ = M$_{HI}$/ SFR.
 The depletion timescale of normal star-forming galaxies spans a range of $\sim $2-10 Gyr \citep{kennicutt1989, Kennicutt1998, bigiel2008}.